Beoria Simmons

-Beoria Abraham Simmons II (born May 17, 1954) is an American serial killer who kidnapped and murdered three female victims in Jefferson County, Kentucky between 1981 and 1983.
-He also attempted to abduct another woman and a teenage girl, and one other man was wrongfully jailed for one of Simmons' crimes.
-Simmons was sentenced to death in 1985, but his sentence was reduced to life in prison in 2010.
+Beoria Abraham Simmons II (born May 17, 1954) is an American serial killer who kidnapped and murdered two women and a teenage girl in Jefferson County, Kentucky, between 1981 and 1983.
+He was arrested after failing to kidnap a fourth victim, and by the time of his capture, another man had been wrongfully imprisoned for one of his crimes.
+Simmons was convicted and originally sentenced to death, but his sentence was reduced to life in prison in 2010.

 Early life

-Beoria Abraham Simmons II was born on May 17, 1954, in Louisville, Kentucky, the son of a retired Army sergeant.
-Although not much is known about his upbringing, as a young man he attended Louisville's Spalding College and graduated with a bachelor's degree in social work.
-Afterward, a supervisor netted him a date with his sister-in-law.
-Six months before his 1983 arrest, Simmons was granted a job as a halfway-house counselor.
-Though he was considered an upstanding young man by his peers, a psychiatrist who would later evaluate Simmons before his trial diagnosed him with mild depression.
+Simmons was born on May 17, 1954, in Louisville, Kentucky, the son of a retired Army sergeant.
+Although little was reported about his childhood, as a young man he attended Louisville's Spalding College and graduated with a bachelor's degree in social work.
+Afterwards, a supervisor netted him a date with his sister-in-law.
+Six months before his 1983 arrest, Simmons was granted a job as a halfway house counselor.
+He was considered an upstanding citizen by his peers, but a psychiatrist who would later evaluate Simmons before his trial diagnosed him with mild depression.

 Murders

 Robin L. Barnes

-On May 18, 1981, a fisherman discovered the body of 15-year-old Robin L. Barnes in a marshy area of south Jefferson County.
-Barnes was a former middle school cheerleader who had a history of running away from home and was known to hitchhike.
-She was fully clothed, and police originally began investigating relatives and acquaintances of Barnes, reportedly conducted as many as 75 interviews with people with ties to Barnes.
-Eventually, detectives located a singular pubic hair on her coat, which suggested she might have been raped.
+On May 18, 1981, a fisherman discovered the body of Robin L. Barnes, 15, in a marshy area in southern Jefferson County.
+Barnes was a middle school cheerleader who had a history of running away and was known to hitchhike.
+Barnes' body was fully clothed, and police originally began investigating her relatives and acquaintances and reportedly conducted as many as 75 interviews with people with connections to her.
+Detectives found a singular pubic hair on her coat, which suggested she had been raped.

-Investigators collected three bullet casings from beneath her body and shipped them off to the Kentucky State Police Regional Crime Lab in Louisville, and experts concluded the bullets had been fired from a .360 caliber pistol.
+Investigators collected three bullet casings from beneath her body and submitted them to the Kentucky State Police Regional Crime Lab in Louisville, and experts concluded the bullets had been fired from a .360 caliber pistol.
 Detective Pat Conkling made trips to three gun shops in the area and ran reports on customers who had recently bought or owned a .360 caliber pistol.
 However, each person had an alibi at the time of the murder.
-With few leads to go off of, investigators presented the case on Crimestoppers, and this fueled dozens of tips but none led anywhere.
-The case began to run cold.
+With few leads to go off of, investigators presented the case on Crime Stoppers, and this fueled dozens of tips but none led to an arrest.